-The Manuscripts Center is a part of the Academic Research Sector.
+The Manuscripts Center is a part of the Cultural Outreach Sector.
 It aims to explore the depths of Arab and Islamic manuscript heritage through indexing, verification, and study.
 The Manuscript Center comprises:

 Academic Studies and Events Section: This section compiles and translates the scientific studies concerned with Arab Islamic heritage, with all its different manifestations and links to other ancient civilizations.
 The section also organizes and supervises all the scientific and academic events held by the Center, such as specialized training courses, scientific conferences, and seminars.